obonaventure/cnp3/book/network/network.rst

 .. [#fdefaultkeepalive] The 90 seconds default is the default delay recommended by :rfc:`4271`.
 However, two BGP peers can negotiate a different timer during the establishment of a BGP session.
 Using a too small interval to detect BGP session failures is not recommended.
 BFD [KW2009]_ can be used to replace BGP's KEEPALIVE mechanism if fast detection of interdomain link failures is required.

-.. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses. `This is called `nexthop-self`.
+.. [#fnexthopself] Some routers, when they receive a `BGP Update` over an `eBGP session`, set the nexthop of the received route to one of their own addresses.
+This is called `nexthop-self`.
 See e.g. [WMS2004]_ for additional details.

 .. [#frr] Using a full-mesh of iBGP sessions is suitable in small networks.
-However, this solution does not scale in large networks containing hundreds or more routers since :math:`O(n^2)` iBGP sessions must be established.
+However, this solution does not scale in large networks containing hundreds or more routers since :math:`frac{n \times (n-1)}{2}` iBGP sessions must be established in a domain containing :math:`n` BGP routers.
 Large domains use either Route Reflection :rfc:`4456` or confederations :rfc:`5065` to scale their iBGP, but this goes beyond this introduction.

 .. [#fbgpmulti] Some BGP implementations can be configured to install several routes towards a single prefix in their FIB for load-balancing purposes.
 However, this goes beyond this introduction to BGP.